 You can find out more about them in this guide from the RAC.

-To report a problem with any crossing you should call us on 01454 868000 (24 hours, 7 days a week).
+To report problems with other types of crossing you should call us on 01454 868000 (24 hours, 7 days a week).

 We install pedestrian crossings where a need for a safer crossing point has been identified.
 This is usually at or near road junctions but can be at other locations.